Tommy Hinzo

 Thomas Lee Hinzo (born June 18, 1964) is an American former professional baseball second baseman who played for two seasons.
 He played for the Cleveland Indians of the Major League Baseball (MLB) for 67 games during the 1987 Cleveland Indians season and 18 games during the 1989 Cleveland Indians season.

-Hinzo attended the University of Arizona, and in 1984 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-He was selected by the Indians in the 7th round of the 1986 MLB Draft.
+Hinzo attended Southwestern College and later the University of Arizona, and in 1984 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+At Arizona, he had 45 stolen bases, a school record at the time, and won the College World Series a member of the 1986 Arizona Wildcats baseball team.